nautic-x/nautic-x/README.md

-- 👋 Hi, I’m @nautic-x
+- 👋 Hi, I’m @nautic-x here
-- 👀 I’m interested in ...coding
-- 🌱 I’m currently learning ...HTLM CSS AND JAVASCRIPT
-- 💞️ I’m looking to collaborate on ...Several other projects
-- 📫 How to reach me ...@_nauticx on twitter

 <!---
 nautic-x/nautic-x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.